daniel-beard/yorkie/README.md

 - [X] Chapter 4: Adding JIT and optimizer support
 - [X] Chapter 5: Extending the language: control flow
 - [X] Chapter 6: Extending the language: user-defined operators
-- [ ] Chapter 7: Extending the language: Mutable Variables.
+- [X] Chapter 7: Extending the language: Mutable Variables.
+- [ ] Chapter 8: Adding debug information

 ### References / Links
 - http://llvm.org/docs/LangRef.html contains references to other interesting instructions that should be relatively easy to add to this language.